 There will be occasions when individuals may need to consult with us, even though they are not going pursuing divorce or separation – for example, if the Local Authority is proposing to take children into care.
 We can assist you in what is inevitably a very difficult time for parents and the extended family and attend Court to contest such action, should it be appropriate.
 In the case if adoption, we can guide you through the process including the application to the Court and also act as your representative.

 Some people might be contemplating marriage but are concerned about preserving their assets in the event of a marital breakdown.
 Although the law in respect of prenuptial agreements is developing all the time, we can assist in relation to the drafting of such an agreement.
 Similarly, for couples proposing to cohabit, we can assist you by drawing up a cohabitation agreement confirming what each will pay for in the event of an eventual breakdown of the relationship.

 The law in relation to civil partnerships is constantly changing and we pride ourselves in keeping up to date with developments.
 We can advise you on current legislation and the procedures to take in the event of a civil partnership breakdown.

-We have a contract with the Legal Services Commission (previously known as the Legal Aid Board) to ensure that we can offer Public Funding (previously known as Legal Aid) to those clients who are eligible.
+We have a contract with the Legal Aid Agency to ensure that we can offer Legal Aid to those clients who are eligible.
 If you are ineligible, we will be happy to offer an initial fixed fee first interview £50+ VAT.
 We also offer fixed fee divorces starting from £200+ VAT and disbrsements.